bttger/url-shortener/README.md

    * How long does it take to elect a new leader?
    * Measure the impact of election timeouts.
 Investigate what happens when it gets too short / too long.
 * Analyze the load of your nodes:
-   * How much resources do your nodes use?
+   * How many resources do your nodes use?
    * Where do inserts create most load?
    * Do lookups distribute the load evenly among replicas?
 * How many nodes should you use for this system?
 What are their roles?